Smiggle: History

-In August 2008, Solomon Lew's public company vehicle, Premier Investments, took over Just Group for $810 million, delisting the public company from the S&P/ASX 200.
+In August 2008, Solomon Lew's public company vehicle, Premier Investments, took over Just Group for $810 million, delisting the public company from the Australian Securities Exchange.

 In December 2008, Smiggle opened its first overseas store in New Zealand.

 In March 2009, Smiggle was the subject of national controversy when they commenced selling voodoo doll pencil cases which included a space to place a small photo, complete with accompanying black and red heart-shaped pins to stick into the doll-shaped item.
 The product was blamed for one case involving a 13-year-old girl being bullied by other school pupils using it.
 "Kids Free 2B Kids" lobby group director Julie Gale told the media, "I think it's typical lack of awareness from retailers... just thinking it's a cute idea not really thinking it through," adding, "It's just not appropriate."
 A week later Smiggle withdrew the pencil cases from shelves, leaving the chain's Manager for Retail Operations, Kate Martino to write, "It was certainly never our intention to have our product used in a negative manner."

 As of September 2009, the chain had 65 stores located across Australia.

 In April 2010, The Just Group and Lagardère Group's Asia Pacific subsidiary, LS Travel Retail, announced the company had licensed the Smiggle brand in order to open three travel retail outlets at Melbourne Airport, Adelaide Airport and Gold Coast Airport, with the option to open more in the Asia Pacific region.
 They have since opened another store in Melbourne Airport and one in Cairns Airport.

 In September 2010, Smiggle was bestowed with the Australia Retailers Association's Retailer of the Year at the annual Australian Retail Awards.

 In April 2011, Smiggle expanded into Singapore with its first shop opening in Plaza Singapura, closely followed by another outlet within Lot One.
 As of June 2013, the Singaporean network has grown to a total of 14 stores.
 The Just Group announced that eight out of the top ten most profitable Smiggle stores were located in Singapore, adding that they were also looking for new Asian retail locations in Japan, Malaysia and Indonesia to open in 2013.
 However, by September 2013, Premier Investments admitted that after further examination of the Japanese market, Smiggle's possible expansion there was unlikely because its target market was "already saturated."

 In mid-2012, it was announced that Smiggle's sales grew by 14% to A$78.3 million in the 52 weeks (a year) to 28 July 2012.

 In October 2012, Smiggle's store count consisted; 100 stores across Australia, 23 in New Zealand, and 13 in Singapore.